-A taxable exchange is one on which the gain is taxable, or the loss is deductible.
-If you receive property in exchange for other property in a taxable exchange, the basis of property you received is usually its FMV at the time of exchange.
+A taxable exchange is one in which the gain is taxable or the loss is deductible.
+If you receive property in exchange for other property in a taxable exchange, the basis of property you receive is usually its FMV at the time of the exchange.

-Involuntary Exchanges
+Involuntary Conversions

-If you acquire property as a result of an involuntary exchange, such as a casualty, theft, or condemnation, you may figure the basis of the replacement property you acquire using the basis of the property you exchanged.
+If you receive property as a result of an involuntary conversion, such as a casualty, theft, or condemnation, you may figure the basis of the replacement property you receive using the basis of the converted property.

 Similar or related property.
-If you receive property that is similar or related in service or use to the property exchanged, the new property's basis is the old property's basis on the date of the exchange with the following adjustments:
+If you receive property that is similar or related in service or use to the converted property, the replacement property's basis is the old property's basis on the date of the conversion with the following adjustments.

-Decreased by-

-- a) Any loss recognized on the exchange, and - b) Any money received that was not spent on similar property.
+- Decrease the basis by the following items. - a) Any loss you recognize on the conversion. - b) Any money you receive that you do not spend on similar property. - 2) Increase the basis by the following items. - Any gain you recognize on the conversion. - Any cost of acquiring the replacement property.

-Increased by-

-- a) Any gain recognized on the exchange, and - b) Any cost of acquiring replacement property.

-Not similar or related property.
-If you receive money or other property that is not similar or related in service or use to the old property, and you buy new property that is similar or related in service or use to the old property, the basis of the new property is the cost of the new property, decreased by the amount of gain that is not recognized on the exchange.
+Money or property that is not similar or related.
+If you receive money or property that is not similar or related in service or use to the converted property, and you buy replacement property that is similar or related in service or use to the converted property, the basis of the new property is its cost, decreased by the amount of gain that is not recognized on the conversion.

 Example.
 The state condemned your property.
 The property had an adjusted basis of \$26,000, and the state paid you \$31,000 for it.
 You realized a gain of \$5,000 (\$31,000 - \$26,000).
-You bought new property that is similar in use to the old property for \$29,000.
+You bought replacement property that is similar in use to the converted property for \$29,000.
 You recognize a gain of \$2,000 (\$31,000 - \$29,000), the unspent part of the payment from the state.
+Your gain not recognized is \$3,000, the difference between the \$5,000 realized gain and the \$2,000 recognized gain.
 The basis of the new property is figured as follows:

-Cost of new property \$29,000
+Basis of the replacement property \$26,000

 Minus: Gain not recognized 3,000

-Basis of the new property \$26,000
+Cost of replacement property \$29,000